MiSTer-devel/Filters_MiSTer/README.md

 * Filters.
 Filters are text files containing the coefficients for a specific interpolation method.
 All filters must go in the Filters directory on your MiSTer SD card.
 The most common way to obtain a set of filters is to run the MiSTer updater script (if your MiSTer has network access).
 You can also download a release ZIP file from this repository or download a copy of this repository and copy the Filters folder over to your SD card by hand.

+Filter Releases are here: [MiSTer Filters/Gamma Release Folder](https://github.com/MiSTer-devel/Filters_MiSTer/tree/master/Releases)

 * Gamma.
-Gamma tables are text files containg the R,G,B entries of a gamma lookup table.
+Gamma tables are text files containing the R,G,B entries of a gamma lookup table.
 All gamma LUTs must go in the Gamma directory on your MiSTer SD card.
 You can obtain gamma tables in the same way as the filters: either using the MiSTer updater script or by copying the Gamma folder from this repository over to your SD card by hand.

 Once you have updated MiSTer and Cores and your filter/gamma coefficients in the right place you simply